DashineePARMANUM/superstore-data-analysis/Superstore_Docs/Superstore_Process.md

 ## 0. Original Data and Setup
 - In Excel:
   - Formatting = changed to date/numbers for data type for some column.
-  - Used Data Filter to check that there’s no empty cells & search for “n/a”.
+  - Used Data Filter to check that there are no empty cells & search for “n/a”.

 ---
 ## 1. Which products, sub-categories, and categories generate the highest sales and profit?